 Sketching Apps – My Sketch Roo and Trace My Pix

 The idea of a sketching app came in a company meeting where we were brainstorming on what next.
-Once the idea was on the floor, every one latched on to it.
-This was all we discussed in rest of the meeting.
+Once the idea was on the floor, everyone latched on to it.
+This was all we discussed in the rest of the meeting.

-My Sketch Roo was an HTML5 Canvas based app where one could draw and save a sketch.
-The sketch would show up in public gallery once our staff approved it.
+My Sketch Roo was an HTML5 Canvas-based app where one could draw and save a sketch.
+The sketch would show up in the public gallery once our staff approved it.

-Soon we had kids making sketches and saving them in their profile on Gungroo.com.
-Not only were we fun as a product, we were interactive and had user-generated content.
+Soon we had kids making sketches and saving them in their profiles on Gungroo.com.
+Not only were we fun as a product, but we were also interactive and had user-generated content.
 Over 20K sketches have been made using this app.